Digital Gold vs Gold ETF: Which is Better for Investment in 2025?

 For small investments, digital gold is better because it allows micro-investments with low fees.
 Gold ETFs charge transaction fees and have market hour restrictions, making them less efficient for small, regular investments.

-Q4: Can I convert digital gold or silver into physical metal?
+Q4: Can I convert digital gold into physical metal?

-Yes, most platforms, including eBullion, allow you to convert digital gold or digital silver into physical gold or silver, giving investors full ownership of the metal.
+Yes, most platforms, including eBullion, allow you to convert digital gold into physical gold, giving investors full ownership of the metal.

-Q5: How does investing in digital gold or silver compare with ETFs?
+Q5: How does investing in digital gold compare with ETFs?

-Q6: What are the advantages of digital gold and silver investment over ETFs?
+Q6: What are the advantages of digital gold investment over ETFs?

 No demat account required